Don Harrison

 Don Harrison (August 8, 1936 – May 2, 1998) was an anchor on CNN Headline News from 1982 until his death from renal cancer in 1998.
 He was a member of the original team of anchors when Headline News went on the air for the first time as "CNN2" in 1982.

-Harrison, a native of Ottawa, Kansas, spent over three decades in the broadcast business.
-For 11 years he was on the staff of KCMO-TV (now KCTV) in Kansas City, and for another four years he worked for KMSP in Minneapolis-St. Paul.
+Harrison, a native of Ottawa, Kansas, graduated from Ottawa High School in 1954 and attended Kansas State Teachers College, now Emporia State University.
+He spent over three decades in the broadcast business.
+He began his TV career at WIBW in Topeka after previously doing radio.
+From 1962 to 1973, he was on the staff of KCMO-TV (now KCTV) in Kansas City.
+While there, he won an award from the U.S. Department of Housing and Urban Development for a documentary called "This Old House."
 He anchored WBAL-TV's Action News in Baltimore in the early 1970s.
-He was the popular primary anchor at Tampa's WTSP from 1979 to 1982.
+He was the lead anchor at Tampa's WTSP from 1979 to 1982.
+For another four years, he worked for KMSP in Minneapolis-St. Paul.

-Harrison was also in high demand for voice-over work, mostly for Turner properties, including TBS, Turner Sports and CNN International.
+Harrison was also in high demand for voice-over work, mostly for Turner properties, including TBS, Turner Sports, and CNN International.
 In 1987, Harrison won the CableACE award for best news anchor.
-It was recognition for a man characterized by a firm voice, elegant style and deep journalistic integrity.
-His colleagues at CNN also remember Harrison as the man with a wry smile and infectious humor, a man it was rewarding and a privilege to work with.
+On January 10, 1992, Harrison came seconds away from reporting false reports of the death of George H.W.
+Bush after he vomited on the Japanese Prime Minister before an off-screen staff member intervened and shouted, "No!
+Stop!"
+The tip had been given by a man in Idaho who had claimed to be Bush's physician.
+Harrison later said, "In my heart, I knew it wasn't accurate...I just knew that reading it was wrong."

+In 1992, Harrison auditioned for a lead anchor position for WTSP, the position he had previously held.

 Harrison lost a leg due to bone cancer at age 13 and a kidney, also because of cancer, in 1993.
-He was married and had two sons and a daughter.
+At the time of his death, he was married to his wife Carolyn and had two sons and a daughter.
+A previous marriage to his wife, Marilyn, ended when she died from leukemia on May 24, 1976, aged 31.